 So what about the bands that are a short-time fling?
 The ones who you’re “with” for an album or two, and two, maybe three years, but then they go their way and you go yours and you never cross paths with them again?
 For me there’s four that spring to mind.

 For the record I still love The Ghosts That Haunt Me, their 1991 debut.
-It was huge in Canada, but they didn’t achieve US fame until their follow-up, 1993’s God Shuffled His Feet.
+It was huge in Canada, apparently but they didn’t achieve US famewhere I heard about them until their follow-up, 1993’s God Shuffled His Feet.
 You know that one, just like you know that song Mmm-Mmm-Mmm-Mmm.
 It was everywhere in ’93.
-In ‘91, it was Superman’s Song you couldn’t escape in Canada.

 Thing about the Dummies is they were (and remain) a pretty good band.
 Once you stepped outside their catchy if somewhat twee singles, they were like a less sloppy version of The Pogues.
 And Ghosts remains to me, a gem of an album about death and dying that somehow manages to remain chipper about it.
 Naturally it had enormous appeal to a gloomy teenager like me.
 I bought the cassette sometime in early 1992; I know this because it was winter, and the album will always be a winter album; where you start your car up and wait for it to warm, as your breath steams in the light of the console, and this album just happens to be in the deck.
 It’s a winter album because me and three friends drove to Kingston that March to see them, and almost got into an accident on the way back.
 It’s a winter album because it’s a chilly one, with the warmth of a fire on the hearth at the center.
 I listened to it enough, that when I listen to it as I write this, I still know the lyrics to pretty much every song.